sschmeier/genomics-tutorial/_sources/ngs-voi/index.rst.txt

 Installing software
 ~~~~~~~~~~~~~~~~~~~

-Tools we are going to use in this section and how to intall them if you not have done it yet.
+Tools we are going to use in this section and how to install them if you not have done it yet.

 .. code:: bash

     # activate the env
     source activate ngs

     # Install these tools into the conda environment
     # if not already installed
     conda install snpeff
+    conda install genometools-genometools

 Make a directory for the results (in your analysis directory) and change into
 the directory:

 .. code:: bash

     mkdir voi

     # change into the directory
     cd voi

 Prepare SnpEff database
 ~~~~~~~~~~~~~~~~~~~~~~~

-We need to create our own config file for |snpeff|.
+We need to create our own config-file for |snpeff|.
 Where is the ``snpEff.config``:

 .. code:: bash